Lead Pipes

 The City completed a major program to replace all remaining lead service lines in the City's water system in July of 2018.
 Between May 2016 and July 2018, the City replaced 486 service lines with copper pipe, ensuring greater public health throughout the City's water system.

-The replaced lines represented less than 1 percent of the 75,000 service lines in the City system.
+The replaced lines represented less than 1 percent of the service lines in the City system.
 Service lines connect the water distribution main in the street to the water meter at a home or business.

 The City's water system has routinely met all water quality standards for lead, determined through regular mandatory testing for lead in the City's water system including at homes with lead service lines.
 Water from the Spokane Valley-Rathdrum Prairie Aquifer is less corrosive than most surface water sources because it is hard and not acidic.
 Still, removing the pipes eliminated a potential contamination source.
-For information on Spokane water quality, go to our water quality information,.
+For information on Spokane water quality, go to our water quality page.

 Lead service lines were installed in the early to mid-1940s when World War II efforts made other materials scarce; many of the lead connections are found in the Shadle area of Northwest Spokane.